 The one medical device that remains an invaluable part of the diagnostician’s toolkit is the Otoscope.
-It is not only an important medical device used by ENT specialists but is also very important in family and paediatric practices, helping to identify a number of ear infections and associated ailments.
+It is not only an important medical device used by ENT specialists but is also very important in family and pediatric practices, helping to identify a number of ear infections and associated ailments.
 It is a medical device that allows the doctor to look into the ear.
-In fact, the otoscope is the device that allows a direct observation of the middle ear and the tympanic membrane (TM) and helps diagnose common pathologies.
+In fact, the otoscope is the device that allows direct observation of the middle ear and the tympanic membrane (TM) and helps diagnose common pathologies.
 Let us take a closer look at this invaluable device and how it is used.

 There are a number of different ear diseases but most of these share common symptoms.
 This makes it very important for a doctor to conduct a clinical examination of the ear to be able to reach a proper diagnosis and formulate a treatment plan.
 An otoscopy is the single most important tool that a medical practitioner can use to make such a diagnosis.
 To conduct a thorough otoscopy the doctor will -